cowlicks/GSoC-proposal/proposal.markdown

 * [My proposed specification for boolean data type handling](https://github.com/cowlicks/scipy-sparse-boolean-spec)

+### Questions
+Balance between selling the project and selling my ability to complete the project.
+I'm assuming a well done project proposal will imply my competence.

+### Aplication tips
 Links to additional information
 (e.g. other projects, resources, code you've written, relevant information.
 You may wish to include a link to your resume here to help mentors evaluate your experience level.)
 Other Schedule Information